Create and Manage a Digital Cookbook and Meal Planning System with Notion

 • Emojis and Icons: Add emojis or icons to pages to enhance visual appeal.

-• Layouts: Experiment with gallery, calendar, or board views for different perspectives.
+• Layouts: Experiment with gallery, calendar, or board views to find different perspectives for organizing your recipes and plans.

-These features help ensure that your cookbook and meal planner are inviting, organized, and truly representative of your personal style.
+These features ensure that your cookbook and meal planner are both inviting and efficient while reflecting your personal style.

 Step 6: Utilize Additional Notion Features